tech-learning-collective/tech-learning-collective.github.io/faq/index.md

 ## I heard TLC has a Capture the Flag (CTF) team.
 Can I join?

 We do indeed have several CTF teams.
-These primarily function as a cybersecurity study groups for current and former Tech Learning Collective students.
+These primarily function as cybersecurity study groups for current and former Tech Learning Collective students.
 However, you *may* still be able to join as an external collaborator, subject to several restrictions.
 For more information, refer to [our CTF FAQ]({% link events/ctfs.md %}#ctf-faq).